06 Jun Serengeti Cat Breed Profile

 My Ideal Human

-I am not ideal for every human and every human is not ideal for me.
+The Serengeti cat breed is not ideal for every human and every human is not ideal for the breed.
 My elegant wildcat looks and playful ways may tempt you, but don’t invite me into your home unless you know you can keep up with me.

 That means being responsive to my constant musings.
 Like I said, I have a lot to say and if you’re going to be my cat lover, you better like hearing what I have to say.
 As well as me sticking close to your side so you can better hear all the thoughts on my mind – you’d better like that, too.